ncar-presentations/git-lecture-2025/slides/lecture.md

 * How many people work on your code?
 * Is issue tracking useful for you?
 * Do you want to use branches for new features?
 Or just work on the main branch?
+* Do you want to use automated testing with GitHub Actions?
 * Do you want to use pull requests for code review?
 * What would you put in a contributors guide?